kandysh/jamDb/README.md

 ------------------------
 Password Encryption with BCrypt
- -BCrypt works random salt, so each call will generate a different result
+ -BCrypt works random salt, so each call will generate a different result.

+For testing we are using main database as in memory databases don't provide the full test